Types of artificial neural networks: Dynamic

-Dynamic neural networks address nonlinear multivariate behaviour and include (learning of) time-dependent behaviour, such as transient phenomena and delay effects.
-Techniques to estimate a system process from observed data fall under the general category of system identification.
+Unlike static neural networks, dynamic neural networks adapt their structure and/or parameters to the input during inference showing time-dependent behaviour, such as transient phenomena and delay effects.

+Dynamic neural networks in which the parameters may change over time are related to the fast weights architecture (1987), where one neural network outputs the weights of another neural network.

 Cascading

 Cascade correlation is an architecture and supervised learning algorithm.
 Instead of just adjusting the weights in a network of fixed topology, Cascade-Correlation begins with a minimal network, then automatically trains and adds new hidden units one by one, creating a multi-layer structure.
 Once a new hidden unit has been added to the network, its input-side weights are frozen.
 This unit then becomes a permanent feature-detector in the network, available for producing outputs or for creating other, more complex feature detectors.
 The Cascade-Correlation architecture has several advantages: It learns quickly, determines its own size and topology, retains the structures it has built even if the training set changes and requires no backpropagation.